 Designed for audiences of all ages, The Great Pianists: Stories, Music & More is now being presented at various public and private locations across the Greater Toronto Area and beyond.
-This event has been booked by public libraries in Aurora, Brampton, Kitchener, Milton, Mississauga, and Vaughan as well as by private institutions.
+This event has been booked by public libraries in Aurora, Brampton, Kitchener, Milton, Mississauga, and Vaughan as well as by private institutions and organizations.
 Presentations are also available for music schools and studio piano teachers.
-To schedule a presentation, please contact me by clicking here.
+To schedule a presentation, please click the "Contact Me" tab.

 My reason for creating The Great Pianists: Stories, Music & More was to create a presentation that would give everyday listeners, in a relaxed and entertaining manner, the tools needed to appreciate and distinguish some of the traits characterizing Golden Age pianists from those of more recent times.
 Given that the "Stories" portion of the presentation comes from some rare and out-of-print books, the program also encourages listeners to read about the history of the piano and its great artists.
 The event is a little bit like a "piano campfire", listening to stories and traveling back in time by way of old recordings.
 As well, the five, large piano family trees that have been created specifically for the presentation, represent a kind of piano genealogy from which listeners can put into context, the past 150 years of classical piano-playing.